apache/flink-statefun/docs/content/docs/deployment/module.md

 An egress identifier, similar to a function type, uniquely identifies an egress.

 The spec defines the details of how to connect to the external system, which is specific to each individual I/O module.
-Each identifier-spec pair is bound to the system inside an stateful function module.
+Each identifier-spec pair is bound to the system inside a stateful function module.

 See [IO Modules]{{< ref "docs/io-module/overview" >}} for more information on configuring an egress.